smashmath/smashmath/_projects/rowcolspace.md

       name: None
 toc:
   - name: Preliminary vocab and notation
+    subsections:
+      - name: Dimensions of the spaces
   - name: Row reduction
   - name: Row Space
   - name: Column Space
   - name: Nullspace
   - name: Left Nullspace
 ---

+In case you need a refresher on what things like pivots and the column space are.
+Otherwise, you can just skip to [Row Reduction](#row-reduction).

 ## Preliminary vocab and notation